10th & 11th November 2018

 Why have a Safer Spaces Agreement?

-The London Radical Herbalism Gathering wants to be part of addressing and challenging the root causes of ill health, and work for social and ecological justice.
+Along with the wider UK Radical Herbalism network, the Bristol gathering wants to be part of addressing and challenging the root causes of ill health, and work for social and ecological justice.
 We recognise that this is a complex endeavour: we’ve all grown up in a world of structural oppression, inequality and injustice, and can maintain these structures, perhaps without realising it, through our learned behaviours.
 This Safer Spaces Agreement aims to support the gathering to be more aware and inclusive – moving towards the world we want to live in, where nobody experiences prejudice or disadvantage because of their ethnicity, class, gender, gender identity, gender presentation, sexuality, age, income, ability, appearance, immigration status, activist experience or any other forms of difference or perceived difference.

 Behaviours and prejudices that maintain structural oppressions might be things that are widely accepted and seen as normal within the dominant culture.
 This Agreement aims to support the challenging and energising work of minimising the marginalisation and inequality that many people regularly face.